 business-method mutators (used after its original creation), it is a

-good idea to provide another invariant object (a “transfer
+good idea to provide another invariant object (a “transfer object”) to

 For pizza2 and music2 (and for future):

 1. All database statements are inside of some

 rolled back in the service layer, because it's in charge of the business